Thank you for visiting our website. It is designed to provide all the information you will need about our school in an easy to access way.

 Red sweatshirt or cardigan with white or red collared t-shirt; dark grey/black skirt, pinafore, trousers or shorts; white/grey socks or red/grey tights; black traditional shoes.

 Ripon Uniform Shop (tel.
-01765 692233) who stock sweatshirts, cardigans and T-shirts (polo shirts) with the school name on, though plain red tops are fine.
+01765 692233) who stock sweatshirts, cardigans and t-shirts (polo shirts) with the school name & logo on, though plain red tops are fine.
 Children should not wear tops with writing on, other than the school logo.

-Clothing MUST be clearly named as this will enable us to return lost property to its owner.
+Clothing MUST be clearly named please as this will enable us to return lost property to the correct child.

 It is school policy that children should not wear any jewellery in school, with the exception of watches and ear studs.
 For safety reasons, children should not wear rings, bracelets, necklaces or hooped earrings.
 Children with pierced ears are permitted to wear one small stud in each ear, though these must be removed for any physical activity.
 Parents considering allowing children to have their ears pierced should ensure this is done at the start of the summer holiday to allow time for healing.
 Make-up and nail varnish are not permitted.